antur84/GoSthlm/README.md

-# SLWear
+# GoSthlm
-Keeps track of your commuting needs in Stockholm when traveling by SL
+Keeps track of your commuting needs in Stockholm when traveling by SL.

+Setup your favourite stations on the mobile app and get all the info you need on your Android Watch.